-Looking at 13e starting point of the framework or aspects of critical thinking has been explained through Bloom's Taxonomy of learning objectives, which consists of evaluation, analysis, synthesis, and application.
+Looking at the starting point of the framework or aspects of critical thinking has been explained through Bloom's Taxonomy of learning objectives, which consists of evaluation, analysis, synthesis, and application.
 This taxonomy is identified as Bloom's higher-order thinking skills.
 Meanwhile, Facione (2015), identified aspects of critical thinking consisting of evaluation, analysis, inference, deductive reasoning, and inductive reasoning as key critical thinking skills.
 Ennis (2011) also describes several aspects of critical thinking, namely basic clarification, bases for a decision, inference, advanced clarification, supposition and integration, and strategies and tactics.
 Other aspects of critical thinking also include skills such as analysis, evaluation, and inference (Bezanilla et al., 2019).

 The concept of critical thinking can be explained through several characteristics.
 First, aims to decide what to believe or what to do (D'Alessio et al., 2019).
-Second, it requires a person to try to meet competency and accuracy spandards appropriate to that type of thinking (Bezanilla et al., 2019).
-Phird, requires meeting relevant standards up to a certain threshold level (Murawski, 2014).
-Alsaleh (2020) underlines that critical thinking has been considered a crucial thinking ability and one of the most important indicators of the quality of student learning.
-Furthermore, as part of higher-order thinking skills, critical thinking is the desired and fundamental result that students need to obtain to successfully fulfill expectations both at the individual and societal levels in today's world (Petek & Bed 2018).
+Second, it requires a person to try to meet competency and accuracy standards appropriate to that type of thinking (Bezanilla et al., 2019).
+Third, requires meeting relevant standards up to a certain threshold level (Murawski, 2014).
+Alsaleh (2020) underlines that critical thinking is considered a crucial thinking ability and one of the most important indicators of the quality of student learning.
+Furthermore, as part of higher-order thinking skills, critical thinking is the desired and fundamental result that students need to obtain to successfully fulfil expectations both at the individual and societal levels in today's world (Petek & Bedir, 2018).
 Despite the various definitions of critical thinking, there are key characteristics in critical thinking, namely cognitive skills that can be taught to students through various approaches (Bellaera et al., 2021).

-The benefits of having critical thinking skills enable students to play a better role in today's modern era, become active learners, and contribute o students' real-life skills (Evens et al., 2013).
-These skills also assist students in making more accurate daily life decisions (Kerdsomboon & Boonsathirakul, 2021), improving language and presentation skills (Muha madiyeva et al., 2020), and examining problems systematically (Akcaoğlu et al., (3)22).
-By thinking critically, we can begin to question to information we are given and seek ways to better understand truth and reality.
-Awareness of the importance of critical thinking has grown in the confext of education and life.
-A large number of studies conducted over the years have revealed the importance of having critical thinking skills (Chang & Yeh, 2021; Gurcay & Ferah 2018; Kondakçi & Aydin, 2013; Liu & Pásztor, 2022).
+The benefits of having critical thinking skills enable students to play a better role in today's modern era, become active learners, and contribute to students' real-life skills (Evens et al., 2013).
+These skills also assist students in making more accurate daily life decisions (Kerdsomboon & Boonsathirakul, 2021), improving language and presentation skills (Muhammadiyeva et al., 2020), and examining problems systematically (Akcao lu et al., 2022).
+By thinking critically, we can begin to question the information we are given and seek ways to understand truth and reality better.
+Awareness of the importance of critical thinking has grown in the context of education and life.
+A large number of studies conducted over the years have revealed the importance of having critical thinking skills (Chang & Yeh, 2021; Gurcay & Ferah, 2018; Kondakçi & Aydin, 2013; Liu & Pásztor, 2022).

-Critical thinking is also considered one of the key skills highlighted in education policy in line with its growing importance in educational contexts (Calma & Davies, 2021; Orakci, 2020).
+Critical thinking is also considered one of the key skills highlighted in education policy in line with its growing importance in educational contexts (Calma & Davies, 2021; Orakc1, 2020).
 Teachers need to be equipped with critical thinking and use it to help students (Bellaera et al., 2021; Parra et al., 2021).
-The impact of critical thinking in the world of Jurnal Kependidikan month year.
-Vol, No.

-education is very broad.
-Holistically, the teacher is a desimining factor for the critical thinking ability of the whole society.
+The impact of critical thinking in the world of education is very broad.
+Holistically, the teacher is a determining factor for the critical thinking ability of the whole society.
 Teacher involvement in critical thinking increases the level of students' critical thinking.
 In the end, this will affect society as a whole because students are part of society.
-The use of critical thinking in society leads to effective problem-solving and decision-making for the good of society (Renatovna & Renatovna, 2021).
+The use of critical thinking in society leads to effective problemsolving and decision-making for the good of society (Renatovna & Renatovna, 2021).